ncatlab/nlab-content/pages/460.md

 (Note that this diagram is not a pullback -- there are [[Hausdorff implies sober|$T_1$ sober spaces which are not Hausdorff]].)

 But the sobriety condition on a topological space has deeper meaning.
-It means that [[continuous functions]] betwen sober topolgical spaces are entirely determined by their [[inverse image]] functions on the [[frames of opens]], disregarding the underlying sets of points.
+It means that [[continuous functions]] between sober topological spaces are entirely determined by their [[inverse image]] functions on the [[frames of opens]], disregarding the underlying sets of points.
 Technically this means that the sober topological spaces are precisely the [[locales]] among the topological spaces.

 ## Definition